BackNot/cameraViewPython/README.md

 for camera on ubuntu.

-in order to start the program.
 You will be able to see your web cam.
 Make sure you have allowed access to the camera.
 Click ESC button to quit.

 Dependencies: opencv2
 ```pip install opencv-python```